satrapu/jdbc-with-docker/README.md

 # jdbc-with-docker

 ## Description
 This repo tackles the issue of controlling container startup order in Docker Compose.
 Additionally, the repo presents:
 - A way of bundling a Java console application along with its dependencies using Maven [Assembly plugin](http://maven.apache.org/plugins/maven-assembly-plugin/index.html)
 - A way of getting a JDBC driver using [Java SPI](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html)
+- Debug a Java application running in a Docker container

 This repo contains a docker-compose setup made out of 2 services: one database and one console application reading data from the former.
 The main issue of this setup is to ensure that the application service will wait until the database service is ready to process any incoming connections.

 ## Solutions
-### Solution #1: Docker-Compose healthcheck and depends_on directives
+### Solution #1: Using healthcheck and depends_on Docker Compose directives
-One possible approach for tackling this problem is to make use of the [healthcheck](https://docs.docker.com/compose/compose-file/compose-file-v2/#healthcheck) and [depends_on](https://docs.docker.com/compose/compose-file/compose-file-v2/#depends_on) directives from docker-compose.yml file:
+One possible approach for tackling this problem is to make use of the [healthcheck](https://docs.docker.com/compose/compose-file/compose-file-v2/#healthcheck) and [depends_on](https://docs.docker.com/compose/compose-file/compose-file-v2/#depends_on) Docker Compose directives:
 ```yaml
 version: '2.1'
 services: